-Comcast established an accuracy goal for its Internet data usage meter to correctly measure traffic passing through a subscriber's cable modem within +/-1% over a month.
-Based on hourly measurements at 55 sites from January through December 2015, NetForecast validates that the Comcast Internet data usage meter achieves an average accuracy rating of Excellent on a month-end as well as a daily basis, with a bias toward under-counting
+Cox established an accuracy goal for its Internet data usage meter to correctly measure traffic passing through a subscriber's cable modem within +/-1% over a month.
+NetForecast validates that the Cox Internet data usage meter achieves an average daily accuracy rating of Good and had no sites with overreporting month-end errors.
+The meter did show a bias toward undercounting, which benefits affected subscribers.

-Based on our measurement results, subscribers should be able to rely on the meter's accuracy, however, subscribers should be aware that the meter has shown a slight tendency to record less usage than actually occurred.
+Based on our measurement results, Cox subscribers should be able to rely on the meter's accuracy.